 - Questions and feedback during class are always welcome.
 You are also welcome to send me emails, though remember that for your math questions I have office hours in which I am available.
-If you send me an email in the middle of the night, perhaps you won't get an answer by early morning.
-Also, you don't want to send me emails like "hey, is there any homework due today?".
-What you want to do is take the contact of a classmate on the first day, and then ask them. - Virtual attendance to office hours is not compulsory, but recommended.
+You don't want to send me emails like "hey, is there any homework due today?", unless you want to let me know that you have no clue.
+What you want to do on day 1, is to take the contact of a couple of classmates, so you can ask these questions to them. - Attendance to office hours is not compulsory, but recommended.
 I have seen tremendous progress in people who come to office hours every week (and I grade in single blind, so I didn't intentionally raise their grades).
 Showing up by the dozen with plenty of questions the day before the test is not efficient; please consider the office hours when you have the first doubts.
 Plan ahead! - Tests are designed to cover the material explained in class; you are expected to keep track of the topics presented.
 If I never mentioned it in class, it's not going to be on the test (even if it's in the book.)
 In contrast, what I covered in class but is not in the book, can appear in the test.
 This second case is rare though, because for this particular course, the book is written by me, and taken off my UM lectures; so usually if I explain something new, I update the book.
 Please refresh the book webpage from time to time. - Any material sent to me should be in PDF format.
 If you start off your emails with a "Dear Bruno", or your questions with "Bruno", it is completely fine by me, and I actually prefer it.
 Let me know how you would like to be called, if this differs from your first name: it will take me some weeks to remember, because I am forgetful, but at some point I will learn.